discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 **Note**: Land-locked countries on average have less life expectancy than countries which are not land-locked.

-This time color by region
+This time, color by region

 ``` r
 # Plotting male and female life expectancy